agniv-the-marker/a-linear-classifier-with-exponential-loss/README.md

 So, one thing that really surprised me is the orthogonality of the solution from Newton's method and every single other one.
 I'm not too surprised with SGD being slower to converge, as it is a tradeoff we have to make, but I believe it should eventually get to the solution that the other ones attained.

 I think this surprises me because Newton's method almost instantly gets above 90%, which to me implies that the other methods should have headed in a similar direction.
-So, in theory, tracking similarity over time makes sense to see how quickly it diverges?